DanieleMeloni/finalCapstone/README.md

    ![image](https://user-images.githubusercontent.com/56703569/224543035-26158948-f19f-41c9-90a8-633a00bb5065.png)

-   "vi" value per iteam. it shows the iteams's value by moltiply the quantity to the cost
+   "vi" value per iteam.
+It shows the iteams's value by moltiply the quantity to the cost

    ![image](https://user-images.githubusercontent.com/56703569/224543403-61abbf0d-2d22-4192-b01b-e870909c3aa9.png)

+   "h" highest quantity.
+It shows the iteam with the highrst quantity

-  2. Choose the letter "e" if you want close the program
+   "e" exit.
+It close the program

 c.
 Credits:
   Daniele Meloni, Hymperiondev staff